-Best Laptop for Surfing the Web: Our Picks
+Best Laptop for Surfing the Web: Our Picks for 2020

 Small but mighty, the R11 chromebook combines the best of both worlds.
 You can easily flip the screen 360 degrees, for use as a tablet or laptop.
 The compact 11.6″ size makes it ultra portable, and the clean white design looks sleek and modern.
 It runs ChromeOS, which is a little different from Windows- you can’t install traditional programs, as everything is web based.
 However, this makes it super ideal for the casual browser.

 - 4GB of RAM keep the device running smoothly even if you’re multitasking.

 - Includes USB, HDMI, and SD Card ports.

 - Design is clean and modern, the white casing gives it a smooth look.

 - ChromeOS relies on the Google Play Store and web-based software to extend functionality (you can’t install Microsoft Office, for example).

 Need more screen space and lots of storage space for your movies, photos, and music?
 This laptop from HP strikes a good deal.
 You’ll get 1TB of storage space and a 15.6 inch screen that will make watching movies comfortable and give you plenty of space for all your browser tabs.
 Plus it includes a CD drive, perfect for all your old disks (or any new ones).